enudler/kafka-consumer-manager/README.md

 * Accepts a promise with the business logic each consumed message should go through
 * Accepts a promise function with the business logic of when to pause and when to resume the consuming
 * Provides an api for sending message back to the topic (usually for retries)
+* Prometheus integration for reporting statistics about handling message and offset diff between zookeeper and consumer group

 ## Install
 ```bash